-- a. lead the recruitment efforts for securing corporate sponsors and assist the state chairman in keeping an accurate record of corporate sponsors. - b. present financial reports to members at State Leadership Team meetings State Leadership and the Conference, and - assist in the promotion and C. development of FBLA.
+- lead the recruitment efforts for securing corporate sponsors and assist the state chairman in keeping an accurate record of corporate sponsors. - present financial reports to members at State Leadership Team meetings and the State Leadership Conference, and - c. assist in the promotion and development of FBLA.